 Pluralsight Learning Platform

 I’ve been a loyal subscriber of the PluralSight platform for many years now.
-Pluralsight is an all-you-can-eat online training platform for IT professionals.
-I’ve found it to be invaluable over the years to keep up with the ever-changing world of technology.
-From learning Angular web development to Machine Learning to Cloud Infrastructure … it has it all.
+If you aren’t aware of it, essentially it’s an all-you-can-eat online training platform for IT professionals.
+I’ve found it to be invaluable over the years to help me keep up with the ever-changing world of technology.
+From learning Angular web development to Machine Learning to Cloud Infrastructure … it’s all there.

-There were some topics covered in the AWS Whitepapers that I didn’t quite fully understand so I watched a few PluralSight videos to learn more about them.
+There were some topics covered in the AWS Whitepapers that I didn’t quite fully understand so I watched a few PluralSight videos to learn them in more depth.

 In total, I spent around 1 month preparing for the exam.
 My goal wasn’t to just pass the exam, instead, I wanted to retain my new knowledge so I could put it into practice.